 He and his wife Mary have three daughters, Alicia, Tiffany and Crystal and are the proud grandparents to two granddaughters, Autumn and Zur

 Complimentary tickets are required for this event, and must be picked up in advance.
-Each candidate for graduation is permitted a maximum of three tickets (the graduate will be required to show their Passport Card and be dressed in regalia for entry).
+Each undergraduate candidate for graduation is permitted a maximum of two guest tickets (the graduate will be required to show their Passport Card and be dressed in regalia for entry).

-Baccalaureate is for High Point University candidates for graduation, their families and guests, and university faculty, staff, students and special guests.
+Baccalaureate is for High Point University undergraduate candidates for graduation, their families and guests, and special guests.
 It is not open to the general public.